Alan-J-Bibins/dotfiles/README.md

 1. Hyprland as the window manager
 1. SDDM as my display manager
 1. Waybar as the status bar
 1. Swaync as the notification daemon (Previously Used Mako, config for that will be included too, but only use either mako or swaync, not both at the same time)
-1. Avizo as a notification daemon for when volume or brightness is changed
+1. Swayosd as a notification daemon for when volume or brightness is changed
 1. kitty as my terminal
-1. Pywal for generating colorschemes
+1. Wallust for generating colorschemes
 1. Waybar as the status bar
 1. Blueman applet for bluetooth
 1. Neovim as my code editor, but its configuration will not be included in my dotfiles